 Designing with pattern requires thought and planning.
-It probably wouldn’t work to create a space where the rug, walls and fabric in the room all have different wild designs competing with each other.
 Patterns should work in harmony.
-Practically speaking, the right pattern can hide a multitude of spills, spots and wear.
-Even a subtle pattern, created by varying textures for example, will help to conceal blemishes.
+A subtle pattern, created by varying textures will help to conceal any existing issues.
 Pattern adds detail to a room, whether it’s geometric, floral or a simple check.
 It also brings character and complexity to the overall design.

-If there’s a primary fabric in a room that has a big bold print, then consider a simple pattern, such as a check or diamond, for the rug.
+If there’s a primary fabric in a room that has a big bold print – consider a simple pattern.
 Scale must be considered as well.
-If an area rug has a large scale pattern, , other patterns in the room should probably be smaller.
-In contrast, if the oriental rug has a floral design, it’s a good idea to steer away from competing floral patterns in the room and consider small prints, stripes and solids for furniture and window treatments.
+If an area rug has a large scale pattern, other patterns in the room should likely be smaller.
+In contrast, if the oriental rug has a floral design, it’s wise to avoid competing floral patterns.
+And, consider small prints, stripes and solids for furniture and window treatments.

 Some patterns complement certain furniture styles.
 Geometric patterns, for example, are often used in the Art Deco style, whereas a formal, traditional room will have an oriental rug with a classic, decorative pattern.
 In a room with modern furniture, a contemporary rug which is simple and contains clean lines will enhance the overall look.

 Contact us .. and browse our complete selection at our store serving the Kansas City Metro Area, we are good at coordinating colors and patterns!